COSBlab/bAIes-IDP/README.md

 LAMMPS version 2 Aug.
 2023 source code can be downloaded [here](https://download.lammps.org/tars/index.html)

-For bAIes, LAMMPS must be patched with the file `patch_cmap.txt` provided here.
+For bAIes, LAMMPS must be patched with the file `patch_cmap.txt` provided in `installation`.
 After downloading the source code of LAMMPS, go in the source code main directory and run:

      `patch ./src/MOLECULE/fix_cmap.cpp < patch_cmap.txt`